Contents

 In conclusion, oral cancer can affect anyone and is often caused by lifestyle factors.

-There are several risk factors that contribute to an increased risk of developing the disease, such as smoking, alcohol usage, age, gender, genetics, and environment.
+Several risk factors contribute to an increased risk of developing the disease, such as smoking, alcohol usage, age, gender, genetics, and environment.

-While it may be impossible to avoid all these risk factors at once, certain steps can be taken in order to reduce your chances of developing oral cancer.
+While it may be impossible to avoid all these risk factors at once, certain steps can be taken to reduce your chances of developing oral cancer.

 Knowing about these risk factors is paramount as it could very well save lives by allowing individuals to take necessary precautions against them.